argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 OK - but the law gets broken, doesn’t it?
 How does that all fit into this?
 In Galatians 3 (verses 17-19), we read a few important aspects to this answer.

-1. First, we see that the law in no way replaces the God’s gracious covenant he had made with Abraham.
+1. First, we see that the law __in no way replaces the God’s gracious covenant he had made with Abraham__.
 Even when the law is broken by God’s people, God will never break his gracious promise to Abraham.
-1. Second, the law was added because of our sin.
+1. Second, __the law was added because of our sin__.
 It is there to make our sin clear to us so that we will flee to God’s savior.

-I want to make sure this is very clear.
-First you have the promise.
-Then you have the law.
+I want to make sure this is very clear.  _First_ you have the promise. _Then_ you have the law.
 Why is the law added to the promise?
 First, as we saw in Exodus 19, to fulfill God’s purposes of revealing his character.
 But second, as we learn later in the New Testament, it was added because of transgression; because through the law we become conscious of our need for a Savior.

 Two reasons here, then, why the covenant of law was added to the covenant of grace.

 One last point of clarification needs to be made concerning the Law.
 And it’s this: Israelites were not saved because they kept the law.
-Rather, you’ll notice that Exodus 20:2 says that the Israelites were __*already*__ saved out of their bondage before they were given the law.
+Rather, you’ll notice that Exodus 20:2 says that the Israelites were __*already*__ saved out of their bondage in Egypt before they were given the law.
 No one has ever been saved by keeping any kind of law.
 Salvation has always been by grace through faith.

 The application for us here should be obvious: don’t use the Law as means to establish your own righteousness, as though God will approve of you if you keep it well enough.
 Rather, use the Law to remind yourself of your own sinfulness and drive you to Christ!
 Then, endeavor, by the grace and strength that God provides through His Spirit, to keep the law – not to establish your own righteousness, but – to image God more accurately to the world.